 If you would like more information regarding workshops, training, or just to talk through the information listed here, you can connect with me via text or call at 661-860-2001.
 I offer onsite training, see the Training Module page.
 I offered a FREE live webinar, entitled Don’t Say The Wrong Thing: What You Need To Know About Domestic and Intimate Partner Violence, with an overview of the dynamics regarding abuse and the ways it is hidden in society, take a look.

 On October 7-11, 2019, through DSF Discover, I offered a 5- hour online class to help you create safer space in your sanctuary and deepen your knowledge around this Public Health Crisis.
 The UN*SILENCE DOMESTIC VIOLENCE Training is now available as a self study online course, that qualifies for CEU units.
-The course is available now through Creative Christian Spirituality LLC. with Rev. Dr. Katy Valentine.
+The course is available now through Thresholds of the Soul with Rev. Dr. Katy Valentine.

 Click here to register.